 You’ve heard it said countless times: “I will understand it all when I die”, meaning that he/she is not going to worry about trying to grasp the answers to the biggest questions now, as the answers will be magically bestowed upon him/her after death.
 That’s the ultimate copout.
 You can’t copout more completely than that!
 I say just the opposite: Learn everything you can possibly learn now while you are here in this body, for you may never be given another chance!

-free to comment below.
-If it's a serious comment or question, I will
+free to comment in an email.
+If it's a serious comment or question, I